william-mckeon/OpenAgent-frontend/README.md

 One source of truth. `openagent-infra` holds the default; `openagent-api` passes through; the frontend either sets a value or omits the field.
 Adding a frontend-side default would create two places to check when debugging.

-### Why the house error-prefix scheme (🔌 ⏳ 🔐 ⚠️ ❌)?
+### Why the emoji error-prefix scheme (🔌 ⏳ 🔐 ⚠️ ❌)?

 Consistency.
-Operators who have learned one codebase's error semantics should be able to read any log without a legend.
-The prefixes are also greppable.
+Once you've learned the error semantics in one part of the stack, you can read any log without a legend, and the prefixes are greppable.

 ### Why port 8501 internal and 8000 external?